YuriSizuku/OnscripterYuri/README.md

       --window          start in windowed mode
       --width 1280      force window width
       --height 720      force window height
-      --fullscreen      start in fullscreen mode (alt+f4 or f11) --fullscreen2     start in fullscreen mode with stretch (f10) --sharpness 3.1    use gles to make image sharp --no-video        do not decode video
+      --fullscreen      start in fullscreen mode (alt+f or alt+enter) --fullscreen2     start in fullscreen mode with stretch (f10 to toggle stretch) --sharpness 3.1    use gles to make image sharp --no-video        do not decode video
       --no-vsync        turn off vsync